Dr Jekyll and Mr Hyde (character): Fictional character biography

 At this point, Jekyll resolved to cease becoming Hyde.
 One night however, the urge gripped him too strongly.
 After the transformation, he immediately rushed out and violently killed Carew.
-Horrified, Jekyll tried more adamantly to stop the transformations, as now his scapegoat was no longer safe.
+Horrified, Jekyll tried more adamantly to stop the transformations as now his scapegoat was no longer safe.
 For a time, he proved successful by engaging in philanthropic work.
 One day at a park, he considered how good a person he had become as a result of his deeds (in comparison to others), believing himself redeemed.
 However, before he completed his line of thought, he looked down at his hands and realized that he had suddenly transformed once again into Hyde.
 This was the first time that an involuntary metamorphosis had happened in waking hours.

 Far from his laboratory and hunted by the police as a murderer, Hyde needed help to avoid being caught.
 He wrote to Lanyon (in Jekyll's hand) asking his friend to retrieve the contents of a cabinet in his laboratory and to meet him at midnight at Lanyon's home in Cavendish Square.
 In Lanyon's presence, Hyde mixed the potion and transformed back to Jekyll - ultimately leading to Lanyon's death.
 Meanwhile, Jekyll returned to his home only to find himself ever more helpless and trapped as the transformations increased in frequency and necessitated even larger doses of potion in order to reverse them.

-Eventually, the stock of ingredients from which Jekyll had been preparing the potion ran low, and subsequent batches prepared by Dr. Jekyll from renewed stocks failed to produce the transformation.
+Eventually, the stock of ingredients from which Jekyll had been preparing the potion ran low, and subsequent batches prepared by Dr Jekyll from renewed stocks failed to produce the transformation.
 Jekyll speculated that the one essential ingredient that made the original potion work (a chemical salt) must have itself been contaminated.
-After sending Poole to one chemist after another to purchase the salt that was running low only to find it wouldn't work, he assumed that subsequent supplies all lacked the essential ingredient that made the potion successful for his experiments.
+After sending Poole to one chemist after another to purchase the chemical salt that was running low only to find it would not work, he assumed that subsequent supplies all lacked the essential ingredient that made the potion successful for his experiments.
 His ability to change back from Hyde into Jekyll had slowly vanished in consequence.
 Jekyll wrote that even as he composed his letter, he knew that he would soon become Hyde permanently, having used the last of this salt and he wondered if Hyde would face execution for his crimes or choose to kill himself.
 Jekyll noted that in either case, the end of his letter marked the end of his life.
 He ended the letter saying "I bring the life of that unhappy Henry Jekyll to an end".
 With these words, both the document and the novella come to a close.

 The original pronunciation of "Jekyll", as used in Stevenson's native Scotland, rhymed with "treacle", thus (/'dʒiːkəl/).

 Adaptations

-While there are adaptations of the book, the section depicts the different portrayals in different media appearances:
+While there are adaptations of the book, this section depicts notable portrayals of the character in different media: